TECHNOVE/Airplane/README.md

 [discord]: https://discord.gg/63dDSReB7j

 # NFT Worlds Server
-The open-sourced server for NFT Worlds.
+The open-sourced server for NFT Worlds developed as a fork of Airplane, which is a fork of Paper.

 This repo is a work in progress, official release coming soon.